How many lies can Donald Trump defend in one interview?

 "Because a wiretapping is, you know, today it is different than wiretapping," he explained.
 "It is just a good description.
 But wiretapping was in quotes.
 What I'm talking about is surveillance."

 But Trump's most alarming observation occurs at the conclusion of the interview, after he blasts any numbers that contradict his personal statistics ("My statistics are even better.")
-In the end, he insists his version of events are the real truth because, after all, he's sitting in the Oval Office.
+In the end, he insists his version of events is the real truth because, after all, he's sitting in the Oval Office.

 Trump tells Time, "Hey look, in the meantime, I guess, I can't be doing so badly, because I'm president, and you're not.
 You know.
 Say hello to everybody, OK?"